Country Guide · Updated June 2026

 9.3/10

-Highest France-weighted score, combining tight pricing, strong execution, and four platforms with full ESMA protection.
+Highest France-weighted score combining tight raw-spread pricing, BaFin regulation, and four trading platforms.

 Best for Low Costs

-Ultra-tight pricing with raw spreads from 0.0 pips and the lowest all-in trading costs.
+Ultra-tight pricing with raw spreads from 0.0 pips and the lowest all-in trading costs for French traders.

 Most Instruments